virtool/virtool-ui/.github/pull_request_template.md

 Choose one:
  - [ ] The changes do not break compatibility
- - [ ] The changes potentially break compatibility
+ - [ ] The changes break compatibility and the API version has been updated if required

 ## Pre-Review Checklist